YouTube to pay $170M fine after violating kids’ privacy law

 YouTube Kids does not target ads based on viewer interests the way the main YouTube service does.
 But the children’s version does track information about what kids are watching in order to recommend videos.
 It also collects personally identifying device information.

-On Wednesday, Google said that starting early next year, it will also limit targeting on its main service for videos meant for kids.
-Google is relying on video creators to label such items, though it will also employ artificial intelligence to help.
+On Wednesday, Google said that starting early next year, YouTube will also limit personalized ads on its main service for videos meant for kids.
+Google is relying on video creators to label such items, but will employ artificial intelligence to help.

 YouTube won’t seek parental consent there, however, even on videos intended for children.
-The company is avoiding that precaution by instead turning off any personal tracking on those videos, saying it will collect only what is needed to make the service work.
-For such videos, YouTube also won’t offer features like comments and notifications and won’t serve personalized ads.
+YouTube is avoiding that precaution by instead turning off any personal tracking on those videos, saying it will collect only what is needed to make the service work.
+For such videos, YouTube also won’t offer features like comments and notifications.

+Videos made for kids will still feature ads — just not the targeted, personal ads that generally bring in the most money for video creators.

+“I think there has been a general anxiety of the kids and family community of creators on YouTube for quite some time,” said Chris Williams, CEO and founder of pocket.watch, a studio that works with many popular YouTube child stars, including Ryan ToysReview.

-A coalition of advocacy groups that last year helped trigger the FTC’s investigation said the outcome will reduce the amount of behavioral advertising targeting children.
+A coalition of advocacy groups that helped trigger the investigation said the outcome will reduce behavioral advertising targeting children.

-“We are gratified that the FTC has finally forced Google to confront its longstanding lie that it wasn’t targeting children on YouTube,” said Jeff Chester, executive director of the Center for Digital Democracy.
+Jeff Chester, executive director of the Center for Digital Democracy, said the settlement “finally forced Google to confront its longstanding lie that it wasn’t targeting children on YouTube.”

-But he said the “paltry” fine sends a signal that politically powerful corporations don’t have to fear serious consequences for breaking the law.
+But he said the “paltry” fine signals that politically powerful corporations can break the law without serious consequences.

+Other critics, including dissenting Democratic Commissioner Rebecca Slaughter, said too much responsibility was being placed on video creators to classify their own content as kid-oriented, and thus limited to less-lucrative ads.
+They say that potentially allows Google to turn a blind eye as some try to cheat the system to make more money through ad revenue sharing.

+Andrew Smith, the FTC’s consumer protection director, acknowledged that concern as valid, but said YouTube “has strong incentives to police its platform” to avoid further action.

 Google is already under a 2011 agreement with the FTC that barred it from mispresenting its privacy policy and subjected the company to 20 years of regular, independent privacy audits.
 Google was fined $22.5 million in 2012 for violating that settlement when the FTC found it improperly used tracking cookies on Apple’s Safari browser.